 - Vaan Varuvan – Kaatru Veliydai (2017)

 This is the grand love ballad of the Mani Ratnam-A R Rahman’s latest venture which has the quintessential romantic touch of Rahman’s magic all over as it goes wild.
-Shasha Tirupati is the new Shreya Ghosal who doesn’t even remind us of the latter, soulfulness at its peak.
+Shasha Tirupati is the new Shreya Ghosal who doesn’t even remind us of the latter, soul at its peak.
 Mani Ratnam is one of the few directors who visually justifies Rahman’s music.

 - Ya Muhammad (SAL)– Muhammad: The Messenger of God (2015)

 Majid Majidi’s Iranian Islamic epic film was scored by the maestro that prominently had an emotional score.
 This is one the unheard songs of the maestro which had the big crescendo featuring the traditional way associated with religiously mesmerizing hook yet had the Bollywood association.